 “Sally” was Sal Consiglio, the nephew of Frank Pepe; and in 1938, about a dozen years after Frank Pepe’s opened New Haven’s first pizzeria, Sal broke away and started his own just down Wooster Street.
-Sal himself is gone, but his wife Flora still runs the old pizza parlor.
-So Sally’s and Pepe’s are still in the same extended family.
-There are some aficionados who love one much more than the other; but in truth, each has its charms, and both make superb pizza.
+Sal himself is gone, and his wife Flora has passed on, too, but it's still in the family.
+Recent rumblings (2014) indicate it might get sold, but the Sal's descendants who run it say they plan to continue manning the ovens no matter what.

 Old friends of Sally’s are treated like royalty.
 Newcomers and unknowns might feel like they have to wait forever, first for a table, then for their pizza, and they will likely endure a staff who are at best nonchalant; but no one comes to Wooster Street for polished service or swank ambience.
 It’s great, thin-crust pizza that counts, and on that score, Sally’s delivers the goods.